 Osman Kavala, a well-known philanthropist, businessman, Chairman of Anadolu Kültür and supporter of Hafıza Merkezi, has become a symbol of Turkey’s deepening human rights crisis.
 A well-liked and important public figure who formerly advised western leaders on Turkey-related issues, he has now been in pre-trial detention without indictment for over a year.
 The allegations made against Kavala, accused of attempting to overthrow the government by organizing the Gezi Park protests, are likely politically motivated.
 Human rights activists around the world have characterized his imprisonment as an obvious attempt by the Turkish government to stifle dissidence.
 Meltem Aslan is among the individuals who regularly participated in solidarity gatherings demanding Kavala’s release.

-On 16 November 2018, Aslan was briefly detained, along with 12 other academics and civil society members.
-Shortly after the detention, police issued a statement criminalizing the 2013 Gezi Park protests, suggesting that the ones detained, together with Kavala, supported the protests with the intention to create chaos and to overthrow the Turkish government.
+On 16 November 2018, Aslan was briefly taken into custody, along with 12 other academics and civil society members.
+Shortly after the detention, police issued a statement criminalising the 2013 Gezi Park protests, suggesting that the ones taken into custody, together with Kavala, supported the protests with the intention to create chaos and to overthrow the Turkish government.
 The same police statement cited Aslan’s marriage “to a dissident journalist” – co-director of Hafıza Merkezi, Murat Çelikkan – as a point of investigation.
-All except Yiğit Aksakoğlu, Turkey Country Director for the Bernard van Leer Foundation, were released shortly thereafter.
+All except Yiğit Aksakoğlu, Turkey Country Director for the Bernard van Leer Foundation, were released shortly thereafter (Read about the legal pressure Yiğit faced).
 Despite their release, investigations into those detained on November 16, and more who were summoned to the police station later for interrogation, continue.